-Atka mackerel have been inconsistently caught in the GOA surveys, appearing in 24%, 24%, 16%, 26%, 14%, and 11% of the hauls in the Shumagin area in the 2009, 2011, 2013, 2015, 2017, and 2019 GOA surveys, respectively (Table 17.2).
-Most of the GOA Atka mackerel biomass (99.6%, and 90%) in the 2009 and 2011 surveys, respectively, was distributed in the Shumagin area of the western GOA.
-This percentage dropped, to 69% and 79% of the GOA biomass distributed in the Shumagin area in the 2013 and 2015 surveys, respectively (Figure 17.3; Table 17.2).
+Atka mackerel have been inconsistently caught in the GOA surveys, appearing in 14%, 11%, and 11% of the hauls in the Shumagin area in the 2017, 2019, and 202 GOA surveys, respectively (Table 17.3).
+Most of the GOA Atka mackerel has been distributed in the Shumagin area of the western GOA (Table 17.3).
 More recently, the distribution of biomass shifted in the 2017 GOA survey.
-Twenty six percent of the biomass was distributed in the Shumagin area and the majority of the biomass (63%) was distributed in the Kodiak area (Table 17.2).
+Twenty six percent of the biomass was distributed in the Shumagin area and the majority of the biomass (63%) was distributed in the Kodiak area (Table 17.3).
 This is an artificial result due to a single large haul extrapolated over the largest stratum in the Kodiak area and the entire GOA.
-Atka mackerel were only observed in 6% of the hauls in the 2017 survey compared with 15% of the hauls in the 2015 survey.
-Although Atka mackerel were observed in 5% of the hauls in the 2019 survey, similar to the 2017 survey, only 9 fish were caught in the Shumagin area, and less than 10 fish caught in each of the Kodiak and Chirikof areas.
+Atka mackerel were only observed Gulf wide in 6% of the hauls in the 2017 survey compared with 15% of the hauls in the 2015 survey.
+Atka mackerel were observed in 5% of the hauls in the 2019 survey, similar to 2017, and down to 3% in the most recent 2021 survey

-What can be concluded from this is that the general groundfish GOA bottom trawl survey, as it has been designed and used since 1984, does not assess GOA Atka mackerel well, and the resulting biomass estimates are not considered consistent reliable indicators of absolute abundance or indices of trend.
+These results demonstrate that the AFSC GOA bottom trawl survey, as it has been designed and used since 1984, does not assess GOA Atka mackerel well and that the resulting biomass estimates should not be considered consistent reliable indicators of absolute abundance or indices of trend.